duuuuuuuuuuuusty/Doubtbox/readme.md

 # Usage & Notes
 It's important that the sum of the refresh timer is not set too low, nor the shoutPerPage set too high, as each refresh requests the shoutbox page *and* performs check functions to match message IDs and content length.
 While this is not strenuous for most computers, it is still something of a burden and ought to be minimized.
 If you want instantaneous updates, I'd recommend using an actual C-Box, or a Discord integration.

+**HTML sanitization** is implemented via the DOMPurify library, a well regarded utility for stripping strings and markup alike of various attack vectors.
+You can read about it [here](https://github.com/cure53/DOMPurify "DOMPurify on Github")

 Usage for the end-user is fairly straightforward, and should be familiar if you've ever used a c-box.